 Vitamin A: Found in carrots, sweet potatoes, liver oil and more, vitamin A is necessary for vision and immune health.

-B-Complex Vitamins: There are 8 B vitamins, all of which are important to your pup’s health.
+B-Complex Vitamins: There are 8 B vitamins, all of which are important to your dog’s health.
 Whole grains are a great source of all 8, as well as red meat and poultry.

 Vitamin D: Fatty fish and beef liver are sources of vitamin D that help promote strong bones.
 This vitamin is necessary for calcium absorption, and you should always check that it’s present in your dog’s food.

-Vitamin E: This vitamin is an antioxidant, protecting your pup’s body from internal harm.
-Sunflower oil and most nuts can provide your pooch with the vitamin E he needs.
+Vitamin E: This vitamin is an antioxidant, protecting your pet’s body from internal harm.
+Sunflower oil and most nuts can provide your dog with the vitamin E they need.

 Vitamin K: This vitamin is important for blood clotting and bone strength.
-Choose dog food that contains leafy greens and meat to ensure your pup is getting enough vitamin K.
+Choose dog food that contains leafy greens and meat to ensure they are getting enough vitamin K.

 Choline: While it may not technically be a vitamin, choline is a vitamin-like essential nutrient.
-Your pup can eat foods like legumes, liver, and eggs to get enough choline.
+Your dog can eat foods like legumes, liver, and eggs to get enough choline.

 For a commercial dog food to advertise that it’s “complete and balanced,” it must contain all the vitamins and minerals your dog needs to survive.
 This standard is upheld by the Association of American Feed Control Officials.
 If your dog food is “complete and balanced,” it should contain sufficient nutrients.
 But there’s one thing it won’t contain enough of: Water.

-You might’ve thought we’d forgotten something.
-Water is the most essential ingredient for your pup’s survival.
-After all, our dogs are biologically more than 50 percent water!
-Dry and wet dog foods don’t provide pups with the hydration they need, which is why it’s so important to give your dog access to plenty of fresh water.
+Water is the most essential ingredient for your dog’s health.
+After all, our dogs are biologically more than 50% water!
+Dry and wet dog foods don’t provide dogs with the hydration they need, which is why it’s so important to give your dog access to plenty of fresh water.

 What we feed our dogs can greatly impact their health.
 Both at snack time and mealtime, dog owners should choose healthful foods that provide their pups with all the nutrients they need.

 Best Bully Sticks are a snack you can feel good about giving your pet.
-100 percent natural and made in the U.S.A., Best Bully Sticks are nutrient-rich treats that will keep your pup satisfied.
-Visit our website to order the protein-packed treats your pup will love!
+100 percent natural and single-ingredient, Best Bully Sticks are nutrient-rich treats that will keep your pup satisfied.
+Visit our website to order the chews your pup will love!